chriswailes/compiler-examples/kazoo/chapter 4/Chapter4-old.md

 	if fun = @module.functions[node.name]
 		if fun.blocks.size != 0
 			raise "Redefinition of function #{node.name}."

 		elsif fun.params.size != node.arg_names.length
 			raise "Redefinition of function #{node.name} with different number of arguments." end
 	else
-		fun = @module.functions.add(node.name, RLTK::CG::DoubleType, Array.new(node.arg_names.length, RLTK::CG::DoubleType))
+		fun = @module.functions.add(node.name, RCGTK::DoubleType, Array.new(node.arg_names.length, RCGTK::DoubleType))
 	end

 The first thing this code does is check to see if a function has already been declared with the specified name.
 If such a function has been seen before it then checks to make sure it has the same argument list and an zero-length body.
 If this function name has not been seen before a new function is created.
 The `Array.new(...)` call produces an array that tells LLVM the type of each of the functions arguments.

 This code allows function redefinition in two cases: first, we want to allow 'extern'ing a function more than once, as long as the prototypes for the externs match (since all arguments have the same type, we just have to check that the number of arguments match).
 Second, we want to allow 'extern'ing a function and then defining a body for it.
 This is useful when defining mutually recursive functions.

 The last bit of code for prototypes loops over all of the arguments in the function, setting the name of the LLVM Argument objects to match, and registering the arguments in the symbol table for future use by the `translate_expression` method.
-Once this is set up, it returns the {RLTK::CG::Function Function} object to the caller.
+Once this is set up, it returns the {RCGTK::Function Function} object to the caller.
 Note that we don't check for conflicting argument names here (e.g. "extern foo(a, b, a)").
 Doing so would be very straight-forward with the mechanics we have already used above.

 	# Name each of the function paramaters.
 	returning(fun) do